CaioCeretta/nlw-agents/web/comments.md

     □ If know we try to record an audio, on the console.log it will now give us the returned audio blob

-○ Converting the blob to a file and send it to our
+○ Converting the blob to a file and send it to our API

   ■ Send this file to the api